rxseven/docker-playground/README.md

 make start
 ```

-This command will build a Docker image for development (if one doesn’t exist), create network and volume for persisting data, and start the development server (Webpack DevServer) along with reverse proxy server (Nginx).
+This command will build a Docker image for development (if one doesn’t already exist), create network and volume for persisting data, and start the development server (Webpack DevServer) along with reverse proxy server (Nginx).

 **2.** Open [https://onigiri-webapp.local](https://onigiri-webapp.local), or run the command below to quickly launch the app in the default browser: